kartograph/kartograph.py-old/svgmap.py/readme.md

 ![United Kingdom regions](https://github.com/gka/svgmap/raw/master/svgmap.py/doc/GBR-regions.png)

 Fortunately, in those cases the Natural Earth adm1 shapefile stores some values that identify the "parent" region.
 We can use this data to join regions.
 By now, there's a CSV file named *data/region_joins.csv* that stores a list of all regions that should be joined.
-You can activate region joining by setting the **--join-region** (**-j**) parameter.
+You can activate region joining by setting the **--join-regions** (**-j**) parameter.

 	svgmap.py regions GBR --join-regions